Julie Felix: Career

-Felix also regularly performed with her guests -- surviving segments from the show include her duetting with Cohen, singing and playing guitar with The Incredible String Band on their song "Paintbox" and singing her own song "Going to the Zoo", backed by The Hollies.
-Sadly, the BBC subsequently wiped most of the master tapes of her shows and only selected excerpts survive, which vary greatly in quality.
+Felix also regularly performed with her guests; surviving segments from the show include her duetting with Cohen, singing and playing guitar with The Incredible String Band on their song "Paintbox" and singing the Tom Paxton song "Going to the Zoo", backed by The Hollies.
+The BBC subsequently wiped most of the master tapes of her shows, and only selected excerpts survive, which vary greatly in quality.
 Some of these can be viewed on YouTube.

-On May 1, 1967 she appeared on the German TV show Beat-Club; in September 1968 at the International Essen Song Days.
+On May 1, 1967, Felix appeared on the German TV show Beat-Club, and in September 1968 at the International Essen Song Days.
 She performed at the Isle of Wight Festival in 1969.

 In 1968, Felix was caught in possession of cannabis at Heathrow Airport, en route to Amsterdam.
-She was arrested, charged, and remanded on bail, and her public image suffered somewhat, although her TV show was not cancelled, as she had feared it might be.
+She was arrested, charged, and remanded on bail, and her public image suffered somewhat, although her TV show remained on the air.
 She was defended in court by John Mortimer, QC.

-In 1971 Felix travelled to New Zealand and performed at the Western Springs music festival.
-On 19 December that year she gave birth to her only child, a daughter, Tanit Alexandra Teresa Guadalupe, choosing to raise her daughter herself as a single mother.
+In 1971, Felix travelled to New Zealand and performed at the Western Springs music festival.
+On 19 December that year she gave birth to her only child, a daughter, Tanit Alexandra Teresa Guadalupe, choosing to raise the child herself as a single mother.
 Felix would not discuss her child's father and never revealed his identity.

 She had two UK Singles Chart hits in 1970, the first of several on the RAK label, produced by Mickie Most.
 The first was with the song titled "If I Could (El Cóndor Pasa)", while the second, "Heaven Is Here", was written by Errol Brown and Tony Wilson of Hot Chocolate.

-Marriage

-She was briefly married to David Evans in 1967, had a daughter, Tanit, from another relationship, and a sister, Elena.